Mahdiyeh-Asgharpour/Customer-Purchase-Behavior-Analysis/README.md

    jupyter notebook
    ```

-4. Open the notebook `Customer_Purchase_Behavior_Analysis.ipynb` and run the cells step by step.
+4. Open the notebook `CPBA.ipynb` and run the cells step by step.

 ## Project Workflow